Zurc/lasaldelavida/episodio5-learning.md

 >  "The only way to go fast is to go well"

-paradigms:
+Paradigms:

->  structured programming: imposes discipline in direct transfer of control (if/else/while...)
+>  Structured programming: imposes discipline in direct transfer of control (if/else/while...)

->  object-oriented programming: imposes discipline on indirect transfer of control
+>  Object-oriented programming: imposes discipline on indirect transfer of control

+>  Functional programming: imposes discipline upon assignment (immutability)

 ### 4 Dec 2019